tunroam/paper/intersection_report_spec/340filter.md

 ### Network policies

+It is in the interest of the AP provider to filter traffic, therefore we state that it MAY enforce network policies (+@fig:asciiartsetfilter) on the link layer (L2) and SHOULD on L3 and L4.
+However, no network policies are required for a valid implementation.

 ```
 client  |hostapd  auth   pre  filter| |DHCP   WAN|   VPN
    |        |      |      |      |      |      |      |